shieldoo/shieldoo-mesh-docker-compose/README.md

     - `AAD_TENANTID`: Your Azure AD tenant ID.
     - `GOOGLE_CLIENTID`: Your Google client ID.
     - `GOOGLE_CLIENTSECRET`: Your Google client secret.
+8. Run `. .env;sed -i s/shieldoodev.cloudfield.dev/$SHIELDOO_DOMAIN/ docker-compose.yaml`
+   to update the `docker-compose.yaml` with your `$SHIELDOO_DOMAIN`.
-8. Run `docker-compose up -d` to start the Shieldoo Mesh server.
+9. Run `docker-compose up -d` to start the Shieldoo Mesh server.

 > :warning: **Warning** -
 > For a production environment, generate the following secrets: